 Audio Conferencing dial-in licenses are managed in the same way as standard user policies in the Portal and will be listed in the User Policy Management page, alongside your organisation’s other licenses.

 Please visit our ‘Managing User Policies in Portal’ page for further guidance.

-The agreement between NHS Digital and Microsoft means licenses are available to assign to users until April 2023.
+The agreement between NHS England and Microsoft means licenses are available to assign to users until April 2023.